3 simple steps to lose weight as fast as possible. Read now

 What is the raw food diet?

-The raw food diet, often called raw foodism or raw veganism, is composed of mostly or entirely raw and unprocessed foods.
+The raw food diet, often called raw foodism or raw veganism, consists mostly or entirely of raw and unprocessed foods.

-A food is considered raw if it has never been heated over 104–118°F (40–48°C).
+A food is considered raw if it has never been heated above 104–118°F (40–48°C).
 It should also not be refined, pasteurized, treated with pesticides, or otherwise processed in any way.

 Instead, the diet allows several alternative preparation methods, such as juicing, blending, dehydrating, soaking, and sprouting.